 Frequently Asked Questions

 BU MET graduate certificate programs can serve as building blocks to a master’s degree.
-The Graduate Certificate in Food Studies shares specific courses with the on-campus Master of Liberal Arts in Gastronomy degree program, and certificate students may apply all 16 credits toward their degree requirements.
+The Graduate Certificate in Food Studies shares specific courses with the Master of Arts in Gastronomy degree program, and certificate students may apply all 16 credits toward their degree requirements.
 Students may also earn academic credit by completing courses in the Cheese Studies, Pastry Arts, and Wine Studies programs.
 To be eligible for the degree, you must apply for admission and be accepted into the degree program.
 Consult with a graduate admissions advisor to learn more about these options.

 Additional Food & Wine Programs